Virtual Icebreakers for remote teams: Fun ideas for people who hate "Team building"

 - Geoguessr: Explore virtual destinations together.

-Adapt to the Audience
+Adapt to the audience

 Some teams prefer short, task-focused meetings.
 Adjust accordingly.